nyfix/OZ/doc/Getting-Started.md

 The `install-deps.sh` script, located in the `test` directory, can be used to install the above.
 (Note that installs must be done as root).

 ## Re: uuid's
 OZ uses uuid's to uniquely identify nodes in the network.
 To ensure that uuid's are unique, the code calls `uuid_generate_time_safe`, which requires that the uuidd daemon be running.
-To start the daemon if it's not already running:
+To start the daemon if it's not already running (following must be run as root):

 ### RH/CentOS 7
 ```
-sudo systemctl start uuidd
+systemctl start uuidd
 ```

 ### RH/CentOS 6
 ```
-sudo service uuidd start
+service uuidd start
 ```

 If the uuidd daemon is not running, you will get an error similar to the following when attempting to run any OZ binaries: